I suck at camping. My kids love it. So I camp for my kids.

 So we pitched a tent in the backyard.

 We set up our camp chairs around our new firepit.
-And, for the first time ever, Mama joined us at a campout!!
+We unpacked our sleeping bags (check out this article for some kid friendly ones) And, for the first time ever, Mama joined us at a campout!!

 Can’t you tell how much Mama loves camping?
 We made campfire smores